Life 4 – Phantom fiction

 It was a steep learning curve.
 For a start, it took me a while to work out just where I fitted into the project.
 Was I just a hired gun churning out copy to order?
 How much opportunity was there for me to get creative with the material?
 Pretty soon I realised I didn’t have time to ponder such ineffables – I had a novel to write.

 As I got deeper into it, I discovered there’s a great freedom in bringing someone else’s story to life.
 All that tedious plotting has already been worked out – it’s your job to put the flesh on the bones.
 Sometimes it gets tricky, especially when the plot-driven mechanics of the narrative force the characters to do something unlikely or even wholly against what you might consider to be their nature.
-On these occasions, I had to work hard to generate the right kind of motivation needed to make a scene convincing.
+On these occasions, it was my job to generate the right kind of motivation needed to make the scene convincing.

 Whenever the plot clunked a bit (rarely) – or even didn’t work at all (very rarely) – I took it on myself to add new scenes or restructure existing ones.
 If I felt an action sequence needed ramping up, I ramped it up.
 If I needed to add a secondary character to help things along, I created one.
 My editor at Working Partners, Michael Ford, was very supportive of this kind of thing, just as long as it served the story.